 You may want to tell your audience about each individual color, bloom, and technique that went into making an arrangement, but that won't be the caption that moves your viewers to take action.
 Instead, use your space wisely.
 Tell them a story about a romantic bouquet of blush pink peonies that is perfect for a fairy tale wedding under a flower arbor.
 The more relateable the caption becomes, the more interaction you will have.

-Always include a call to action in your social media posts!
-This will normally be in the form of a link to your website.
+Including a call to action in the form of a link to your website can help drive customers to where you want them to go.
 This doesn't always mean linking back to your homepage.
 You can also link to specific holiday pages, or even other social media platforms!
 You can encourage customers to see more of your work and make it easy for them to make purchases.
 On Facebook and Twitter, you can insert a link into your post or with your photos.
 For Instagram, the link will be in your bio.
 If you always want to direct customers to your website, you can leave this link the same, but you also have the option to change it as needed.

 When used in the right way, social media can be a great tool for growing your business.
 It can give your brand much needed exposure, and also lead to more sales generation.
 People are visual creatures.
 It's one thing to hear about how great a florist's work is.
 It's another to see it.
 Remember that when you create your social media posts, and use it to your advantage